(30) Article

 (An-Nahl: 34)

-Those who create discord in enmity to Islam, Allah turns their deceit and deception back on themselves.
-Allah's help and protection have always been with the believers, and will remain until the Day of Judgment.
+Those who raise discord in enmity to Islam, Allah turns their deceit and deception back on themselves.
+Allah's help and protection have always been with the believers, and will remain so until the Day of Judgment.

 The one who abandons faith digs his own grave.